Beta

 Before and after Neon Auth

-Let's take a look at how Neon Auth can help simplify the code in a typical todos application:
+Let's take a look at how Neon Auth simplifies database operations in a typical todos application, specifically when associating todos with users.

 Before Neon Auth